 There is no real standard for Petri nets.
 Moreover, Petri nets are not done categorically which is precisely how Statebox is using them.
 Statebox also uses wiring diagrams of open Petri nets.

 Petri nets are the natural generalization of state machines to a concurrent framework.
 This means that any state machine is also a Petri net, and that the Statebox formalism is at least as powerful as state machines are.
 Clearly, in addition to this, Statebox performs better in environments where concurrency is needed.

-On the other hand, Petri nets share with state machines the property of not being Turing-complete, a fact that should be considered as an advantage in environments where correctness is paramount: non-Turing completeness ensures program termination and makes possible to prove a series of desiderable properties for software to have.
+On the other hand, Petri nets share with state machines the property of not being Turing-complete, a fact that should be considered an advantage in environments where correctness is paramount: non-Turing completeness ensures program termination and makes possible to prove a series of desiderable properties for software to have.
 Check the monograph for more information about this.

 We are planning on open sourcing very soon.
-A Statebox studio will be available at the beginning on next year.
+A Statebox studio will be available in 2019.
 It allows one to click through a process, examine the types of transitions and places, automatically generate forms for different data types, inspect the history of fired transitions and more.

 The most popular tool to draft business processes is BPMN (Business Process Model and Notation).
 There is a straightforward translation from BPMN processes to Petri nets, so everything that can be modeled using former can surely be modeled in our framework with the latter.
 Moreover, Petri nets offer several advantages over BPMN, the main one being that Petri nets are very well formally defined, while BPMN consists of different standards often incompatibile between each other.

-Petri nets are an excellent tool to model processes, therefore they are not the best choice when applications are very simple process-wise.
+Petri nets are an excellent tool to model complex processes, therefore they are not the best choice when applications are very simple process-wise.
 For example, a typical ERC20 token contract constitutes a very simple process, and albeit it can be formalized in Statebox, this would be overkill.